-An interactive version of the "Blue Book" is available that includes design information in accordance with the relevant parts of both the Eurocodes and BS 5950.
-This web-hosted eBlue Book covers the full range of both open sections (UKB, UKC, UKPFC etc.) and hollow sections (both hot finished Celsius® and cold formed Hybox®), and does not require any software to be installed on the host computer.
+An interactive version of the "Blue Book" is also available that includes design information in accordance with the relevant parts of both the Eurocodes and BS 5950.
+Produced by the SCI on behalf of Steel for Life, this comprehensive web-hosted eBlue Book covers the full range of both open sections and hollow sections (both hot finished and cold formed), and will not require any software to be installed on the host computer.

 This design software calculates the design resistance of beams (UKB), columns (UKC) and hollow sections (both hot finished Celsius® and cold formed Hybox®), subject to axial compression.
 The design resistance is calculated in accordance with BS EN 1993-1-1 and the UK National Annex.
 The user must select the steel grade, member type, section type and buckling length.